MakerspaceCT/pi_nginx/README.md

 ## Where to Go Next
 Want to Learn More?
 Here are some more in-depth walkthroughs.

-**Note:** These tutorials are written specifically for the Ubuntu 18.04 LTS operating system.
-If you're working a Raspberry Pi, you'll probably be using a Raspbian Stretch operating system, as we do in class.
-Both Raspbian Stretch and Ubuntu 18.04 Debian-based distributions and commands should work similarly on each.
-If you have any issues, Google is your friend.
+**Note:** DigitalOcean has a great selection of tutorials for many Linux setup and configuration tasks.
+However, *these tutorials are written specifically for the Ubuntu 18.04 LTS operating system.* **If you're working a Raspberry Pi, you'll probably be using a Raspbian Stretch operating system, as we do in class.
+Both Raspbian Stretch and Ubuntu 18.04 Debian-based distributions and commands should work similarly on each, but there may be slight differences.** If you have any issues, Google is your friend.

 * [Initial Server Setup with Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04)
 * [How to Install Nginx on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04)